vi4m/vi4m.github.io/_posts/2015-02-22-swift-vs-others.markdown

 ## Is it really as fast as advertised?

-Last week Swift 1.2 was released so I decided to write a small benchmark game for
+Last week Swift 1.2 was released so I decided to write a small benchmark game for:

 - Swift
 - Google's GO
 - CPython